plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 - we need some data objects defined in adapters circle to pass data from frameworks circle to adapters circle without breaking the Dependency Rule.

 Can't we make it simpler?
 We could think of skipping the last point but that would require the code in the frameworks circle to work with our domain entities which would practically mean to put the whole repository implementation in the frameworks circle.
 That might be a good pragmatic alternative if most of your repository implementation depends on the ORM framework anyhow and there is not much code left to be separated out into the adapters layer.

+(WHAT ABOUT data passing borders?)

-On the other hand, if you can keep quite some code of your repository implementations independent from ORM framework dependencies it might be worth the effort as it pays off in terms of testability, portability to another ORM framework and even complexity.
+On the other hand, if quite some code of your repository implementation would be independent from the ORM framework, it might be worth the effort as it pays off in terms of testability, portability to another ORM framework and even complexity.